enriconicoletti/tr-test/README.md

 Deleting filebeat-2018.05.06 ...  {"acknowledged":true}Finished: SUCCESS
 ```

 This script was created using some suggestions found online (https://stackoverflow.com/questions/33430055/removing-old-indices-in-elasticsearch).
 Using Curator (https://github.com/elastic/curator) would probably be a better option for production environment as this script is not optimized.
-For example is not checking if the index is deleted nor is returning appropriate exit statuses.
+For example is not checking if the index is deleted nor has proper error management.

-- After I manually configured and tested the job I copied the "jobs" folder form the running container (```docker cp <container>:<sourcefile><dest>```) and changed the Dockerfile to copy this folder at container build time.
-Note that the jobs folder should be copied from Docker file specifying "jenkins" user as owner:group, otherwise jenkins will not load properly because it cannot write in it (will be owned by root if not differently specified).
+- After I manually configured and tested the job, I then copied the "jobs" folder form the running container (```docker cp <container>:<sourcefile><dest>```) and changed the Dockerfile to copy this folder at container build time.
+Note that the jobs folder should be copied from Docker file specifying "jenkins" as owner:group, otherwise jenkins will not load properly because it cannot write in it (will be owned by root if not differently specified).

 ### Test if working
 Go to http://localhost:9090, access with username `admin` and password `admin` and run the `elastic-index-cleanup` job.
 Check if the console output is similar to the one reported above.
 Out of the box it deletes only indexes older than 30 days.
 If you want to delete the index that was just created at cluster startup, change to '-1' the value of